hyperion-775/Name-sorter/README.md

 # Name-sorter
-Name sorting in python, all versions
+Name sorting in python, v1 and v2